Nikolaus von Halem: Early life

 Halem was born in Schwetz in West Prussia (present-day Świecie, Poland).
 He was the fourth child of Gustav Adolf von Halem (1870–1932), a Prussian district administrator, and his wife Hertha von Halem, née von Tiedemann (1879–1957).
 During the First World War, the family moved to Berlin.

 As a child Halem was first educated at home, later he attended a gymnasium in Schwetz.
 After his family moved to Berlin, he attended the Protestant monastery school in Roßleben, Thuringia.
-Having finished high school, in March 1922, he studied law at the University of Göttingen, in Leipzig, Munich, and Heidelberg.
-During Halem's time at the university he belonged to the Corps Saxo-Borussia Heidelberg student fraternity, but was excluded for intoxication.
+Having finished high school, in March 1922, he studied law at the University of Göttingen, Leipzig University, the Ludwig-Maximilians-Universität München, and Heidelberg University.
+During Halem's time at the university, he belonged to the Corps Saxo-Borussia Heidelberg student fraternity, but was excluded for intoxication.

 From 1931 he did his legal clerkship.
 In the same year he married Marie (Mariechen) Garbe, with whom he had two sons.

 Politics

 After his studies, Halem initially joined far-right Black Reichswehr paramilitary troops and became involved in Adolf Hitler's Beer Hall Putsch and the Nazis' march on the Munich Feldherrnhalle on 9 November 1923.
 Later, however, he distanced himself from the rising Nazi Party.
 From about 1930, he became active in the conservative Catholic circles around scholar Carl von Jordans in Berlin, whose goal was to keep the Nazi movement from power.
 Through these groups and his legal training he established close contacts with other opponents of the Nazis like Karl Ludwig Freiherr von und zu Guttenberg and Henning von Tresckow.

 A few months after the appointment of Adolf Hitler as Reich Chancellor and the Nazi seizure of power in January 1933, Halem quit his legal internship to avoid having to swear allegiance to Hitler.
 By 1935, under the influence of Ernst Niekisch and Carl von Jordans, Halem already had concluded that killing Hitler was a political necessity to avert a catastrophe.

-In 1936 Halem served as an official of the Reich Price Commissioner Carl Friedrich Goerdeler, who soon after fell out with the Nazi government and was replaced by Josef Wagner.
-By 1938 Halem acted as a liaison, with his friend Wilhelm von Ketteler, of anti-Nazi groups in Austria.
+In 1936, Halem served as an official of the Reich Price Commissioner Carl Friedrich Goerdeler, who soon after fell out with the Nazi government and was replaced by Josef Wagner.
+By 1938, Halem acted as a liaison, with his friend Wilhelm von Ketteler, of anti-Nazi groups in Austria.
 Hitler's plans for the Anschluss annexation of Austria upset Halem, while Ketteler conspired to assassinate the dictator at the time of the German invasion.
 According to his brother, Halem traveled to Czechoslovakia during the Anschluss in March 1938, to be safe from being arrested by the Gestapo.

 In 1940 Halem took a leading position in the estate management of his friend Hubert von Ballestrem.
 This activity served him well as a facade to disguise his renewed activity on assassination planning and goal of political unrest.
 He took many business trips abroad and used them to contact anti-Nazi groups in England and other countries.